greg-js/arch-wiki-md-repo/wiki/_content/english/Touchpad Synaptics.md

 This article details the installation and configuration process of the ***Synaptics input driver*** for Synaptics (and ALPS) touchpads found on most notebooks.

+**Tip:** An alternative touchpad driver is [libinput](/index.php/Libinput "Libinput").
+It implements a different approach to recognize and process multitouch features.

 ## Contents

 *   [1 Installation](#Installation)